 - review the principles of emergency nursing needed to optimise health care delivery for acute and emergency presentations

-- apply problem solving and clinical decision-making skills in the assessment, care planning and management of acutely ill patients
+- apply problem solving and clinical decision-making skills in the assessment, care planning and management of acutely ill individuals

-- demonstrate critical thinking and reflective practice skills in prioritising care for patients from diverse population groups and across the life span
+- demonstrate critical thinking and reflective practice skills in prioritising care for individuals from diverse population groups and across the life span

-- explore clinical evidence-based guidelines and professional practice standards to promote effective patient-centred care
+- explore clinical evidence-based guidelines and professional practice standards to promote effective person-centred care

 Assessment types include the following: